Creeds and Confessions

 We in the Communion of Reformed Evangelical Churches adhere to the historic Christian Creeds and also affirm the evangelical tenets of Protestantism.

 Our confession of faith points to the heart of the Christian Faith and represents our understanding of what is ultimately true, good, and beautiful.
 Our primary reason for existence is to bring glory to God our Creator.

 We seek to display our unity in truth with other faithful believers not only in the present but also in the historic Christian church throughout the centuries.

-Although not included here, we are also in essential agreement with the historic confessions of the Reformation, including the Synod of Dordt, the Belgic Confession, the Heidelberg Catechism (together known as the Three Forms of Unity), the Westminster Confession of Faith of 1646, the London Baptist Confession of 1689, the Athanasian Creed, and the 39 Articles of Religion.
+The Westminster Confession of Faith serves as the doctrinal standard of our congregation.
+We are also in essential agreement with the historic confessions of the Reformation, including the Synod of Dordt, the Belgic Confession, the Heidelberg Catechism (together known as the Three Forms of Unity), the Westminster Confession of Faith of 1646, the London Baptist Confession of 1689, the Athanasian Creed, and the 39 Articles of Religion.

 Together with the historic church, we confess the following: